tych0/tycho.pizza/src/pages/friends.md

 [Tristan Ravitch][1] is a graduate student at UW that I became good friends with.

+[Aditya Thakur][7] is another one of my close friends from graduate school.

 [Victoria Richardson][2] is an accountant in the Madison area.

 [Valerie Merchant][5] is a newly minted graphic designer.